Information for Contributors

 NOTE: Requesting permissions can be a lengthy process.
 Some publishers will take three months or longer to reply to your request.
 Therefore, please initiate requests to secure permission to reprint items as you incorporate those items into your manuscript.
 Please do not wait until you are compiling your complete and final manuscript to begin the request process.
 Not all requests may be granted by the time of publication, and publication could be delayed.
 Keep in mind that for legal purposes, the signed originals of all permission releases must be submitted with your final manuscript.

-Peer Review: The Journal will use a blind peer-review process for research manuscripts only.
-The reviewer will not know the identity or location of the author(s), and the author(s) will receive reviewer’s comments without the reviewer’s identity or location.
+Review: The Journal will use a review process for research manuscripts only.
+The reviewer will not know the identity or location of the author(s), nor will the reviewer’s identity or location be revealed.
 Authors are invited to submit names of appropriate reviewers, but the final choice of reviewers lies with the editor.
 Authors will be notified of the disposition of their manuscript as soon as possible.

-Upon acceptance of manuscripts, authors will be requested to send the editorial office an electronic version of the manuscript.
-Please contact the editorial office for exceptions: an author’s access to computing equipment will not be a factor in the publication of a manuscript.
+Upon acceptance of abstracts, authors will be asked to send the editorial office an electronic version of their manuscript.
+Please contact the editorial office for exceptions: an author’s lack of access to computing equipment will not prevent the publication of a manuscript.

-Author Biography: The final version of the manuscript should include a short biographical sketch of each author (150 words or less per author).
-If you would like to include links to your website or social media (LinkedIn, Twitter) send them along.
+Author Biography: The final version of the manuscript should include a short biographical note for each author (150 words or less per author).
+This biography can be on a separate page or after the body of the manuscript and after the reference list, and should include a page number.
+If you would like to include links to your website or social media (LinkedIn, Twitter), please send them along.
 Once your paper has been accepted for publication, authors may be asked if they would like to include a profile photo to publish alongside the paper.
 Please send the photo after you have responded to the final review and edit.
-Before submitting a photo, please refer to the requirements for image size, format, and quality under the topic Figures.
+Before submitting a photo, please refer to the requirements for image size, format, and quality under the topic Figures, above.

 As part of the submission process, authors are required to check off their submission’s compliance with all of the following items, and submissions may be returned to authors who do not adhere to these guidelines.
 Send completed submissions to email@example.com.

-- The submission has not been previously published, nor is it before another journal or medium for consideration (or an explanation has been provided in comments to the Editor).
+- The submission has not been previously published, nor is it before another journal or medium for consideration (or an explanation has been provided to the editor).

-- Where available and if applicable, URLs for the references have been provided.
+- Where available and if applicable, DOIs or URLs for the references have been provided.

-- The text is double-spaced; uses a 12-point Times New Roman font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text is double-spaced; uses a 12-point Times New Roman font; employs italics, rather than underlining; and all illustrations, figures, and tables are placed within the text at the appropriate points, or the placement is clearly indicated.

-In addition, the following requirements apply to manuscripts submitted for peer review:
+In addition, the following requirements apply to manuscripts submitted for review:

 - The text adheres to the stylistic and bibliographic requirements outlined in the accompanying guidelines.